mdn/content/files/en-us/web/accessibility/aria/roles/tabpanel_role/index.md

 ### Required JavaScript features

-<div class="note"><p>Include note about semantic alternatives to using this role or attribute. <span class="ILfuVd yZ8quc">The first rule of ARIA use is you can use a native feature with the semantics and behavior you require already built in, instead of re-purposing an element and <strong>adding</strong> an ARIA role, state or property to make it accessible, then do so.
+> **Note:** <p>Include note about semantic alternatives to using this role or attribute. <span class="ILfuVd yZ8quc">The first rule of ARIA use is you can use a native feature with the semantics and behavior you require already built in, instead of re-purposing an element and **adding** an ARIA role, state or property to make it accessible, then do so.
 Then post full details in best practices section below.</span></p></div>

 ## Examples